We may receive compensation when you click on links to products from our partners.

 3. Broaden your search

 It’s easy to say that “there’s nothing out there,” but how hard have you looked?
 According to Forbes magazine, only 20% of jobs are actually listed.
-This means that internet searches for jobs on sites such as LinkedIn and Indeed may not yield the results you’re looking for.
-Networking is a far better way of finding out more about upcoming opportunities and getting your name out there with potential employers.
-Networking doesn’t necessarily mean going to industry events and swapping business cards around a room; you could also speak to family members, friends and those within your existing network about any up and coming roles they know of.
+This means that internet searches for jobs on sites such as LinkedIn indeed may not yield the results you’re looking for. networking is a far better way of finding out more about upcoming opportunities and getting your name out there with potential employers. networking doesn’t necessarily mean going to industry events and swapping business cards around a room; you could also speak to family members, friends, and those within your existing network about any up-and-coming roles they know of.